OP-Patel/The-Slime-Trail/README.md

 # Game Rules and Controls
 You play as a blue slime who faces oncoming obstacles.
 To survive, you must coordinately jump to avoid the obstacles.
 For every obstacle you survive, you are rewarded one point.
-However, every 10 seconds, the obstacles will speed up!
+However, the obstacles will speed up!
 Upon collision with an obstacle, you lose, and your score is reset.

 Press the SPACEBAR to jump.
 Press ESC to pause.